scale-it/algo-builder/docs/guide/teal-debugger.md

 Algob provides the functionality to do a test run of a TEAL smart contract.
 This option is useful to not only capture the transaction in the output file but the associated state of a smart contract.
 This allows testing of the TEAL logic in a dry run state which shows how the TEAL is processed and approved or rejected.

-The dryrun response to this REST API includes disassembly, logic sig messages with PASS/REJECT, a sig trace, app call messages, and an app call trace.
+The dryrun response to this REST API includes disassembly, logic signature messages with PASS/REJECT, a signature trace, app call messages, and an app call trace.

 NOTE: The dryrun REST API is only available on a node if it has been enabled in the node's configuration (`EnableDeveloperAPI` = true).
 Example: